MicrosoftDocs/windows-ai-docs/docs/mlgen.md

 ---
-author: serenaz
+author: rosanevallim
 title: Automatic code generation with mlgen
-description:
-ms.author: sezhen
-ms.date: 07/23/2018
-ms.topic: article
-ms.prod: windows
+description: Windows ML's code generator mlgen creates an interface (C#, C++/WinRT and C++/CX) that allow you to easily load, bind, and evaluate a model in your app. ms.author: rovalli ms.date: 07/23/2018 ms.topic: article ms.prod: windows